Home » Practical Paris » Health & Safety » Eradicating Bed Bugs in Paris

 Step 1: Cleaning Everything You Own

-I cleaned, vacuumed, washed all of my linens, steam-cleaned the floors (I rented steamer on Zilok), and sprinkled the non-toxic Terre de Diatomée (or diatomaceous earth) around the baseboards.
+I cleaned, vacuumed, washed all of my linens, steam-cleaned the floors (I rented a steamer on Zilok), and sprinkled the non-toxic Terre de Diatomée (or diatomaceous earth) around the baseboards.
 I spent three days going back and forth to the laundromat with my clothes in black plastic bags (my neighbors probably thought I had bodies in there), and bagged up everything else that wasn’t essential.
-I pulled the bed away from the wall, placed the feet into cups full of poison and wrapped in double-side sticky tape.
+I pulled the bed away from the wall, placed the feet into cups full of poison and wrapped them in double-side sticky tape.
 If they can’t eat, they can’t multiply, and I wasn’t going to let them eat me!

 I thought I was out of the woods, no more bites for over a week.
 Experts recommend setting an alarm to wake at 3am or 4am with a bright flashlight to catch them in action.
 If you’ve ever had bedbugs you’ll know you never need the alarm; sleeping through the night becomes impossible.
 So one morning at 4am I awoke and turned on my bedside lamp only to find one right there feasting on on my arm.
 I was so surprised I grabbed him and he popped like a little pomegranate seed, leaving a splatter of blood in my hand.
 MY blood.
 Sorry to gross you out, but this is why people who get bed bugs are so traumatized: you can’t sleep.